Prag8855/aab/content/glossary/Urlaubsbescheinigung.md

 English_term: Vacation certificate
 Description: A document that shows how many vacation days you have used, and how many you have left.
 Date_created: 2023-05-01
+Related_guides:
+    guides/losing-your-job.md
+    guides/vacation-days.md
-Related_guides: guides/losing-your-job.md, guides/vacation-days.md, guides/german-resignation-letter.md
+    guides/german-resignation-letter.md
 ---

 A vacation certificate (*Urlaubsbescheinigung*) is a document you get from your employer when you leave your job.

-This document tells your next employer how many vacation days you have used this year, and how many vacation days you have left.[^1]
+It tells your next employer how many vacation days you have used this year, and how many vacation days you have left.[^1]

 You have the right to get an *[[Urlaubsbescheinigung]]*.[^2] You can ask for it in your [resignation letter](/glossary/Kündigungsschreiben).